 West Beverly High.
 Sue sees Ahn-drea in the hall and invites her over for dinner that evening.
 Ahn-drea accepts, and this seems to make Sue very happy.

-Steve finds Brandon at his locker and asks him if he's made up with Nikki yet...and tells him that if the two of them ever break up, he should let him know.
-And then he softly moans, “God”.
+Steve finds Brandon at his locker and asks him if he's made up with Nikki yet...and tells him that if the two of them ever break up, he should let him know...and then he softly moans, "God".
 I'm guessing his penis is still on fire from the dirty dance he and Nikki shared.
-Brandon spots Nikki, who is conveniently loitering down the hall, so he walks over to apologize.
-She tells him that the no-dancing thing has become a serious deal-breaker in their relationship.
+Brandon spots Nikki, who is conveniently loitering down the hall, so he walks over to apologize, and she tells him that the no-dancing thing has become a serious deal-breaker in their relationship.
 Brandon argues that he has no rhythm, so Nikki is willing to compromise: he must agree to one dance lesson, given by her, in the privacy of his home.
 Reluctantly, he agrees to these terms.

 The Walsh house.
 Nikki is doing her best to teach Brandon how to jig, but he remains stiff and stubbornly refuses to move his limbs to any kind of beat.
 He tells her he prefers slower music because it only requires him to stand in one spot and sway.
 Nikki complies, and so the two sway to a slow song.
 Brandon then gets amorous, lifts her up, and transports her over to his bed where they get into some heavy petting.

 The Scanlon house.
 At the dinner table, Mrs. Scanlon remarks that her husband, Conrad, is away on business - but thank goodness Uncle Henry is around, guarding the homestead.
-She wants to show Ahn-drea a video of Henry's ranch in Oklahoma, but Sue snaps that Ahn-drea wouldn't be interested in their home movies.
-She adds that she especially doesn't want to see any video that has footage of her dead brother Scott.
-Mrs. Scanlon apologizes to Ahn-drea for Sue's outburst, and explains that she hasn't been the same since the “nasty mess with the disgusting teacher”.
-Sue snaps that she doesn't want to talk about it.
+She wants to show Ahn-drea a video of Henry's ranch in Oklahoma, but Sue snaps that Ahn-drea wouldn't be interested in their home movies...and adds that she doesn't want to see any video that has footage of her dead brother.
+Mrs. Scanlon apologizes to Ahn-drea for Sue's outburst and explains that she hasn't been the same since the "nasty mess with the disgusting teacher" and Sue snaps that she doesn't want to talk about it.
 Henry chimes in and rebukes Sue for talking about it first...and that if she started it, she should finish it.
-He says he never really heard what all the “mess” was about and asks Sue what she did to make Gil think he could make advances on her.
+He says he never really heard what all the "mess" was about and asks Sue what she did to make Gil think he could make advances on her.
 A bewildered Ahn-drea insists that Sue didn't do anything wrong...and suddenly Sue gets tearful and declares that she was the one who tried to kiss and seduce Gil, but he wouldn't let her.
 She then runs out of the dining room, and Uncle Henry sits back in his chair and looks smug.
-Mrs. Scanlon, meanwhile, continues to ignore the huge red flags flapping all around her.
+Mrs. Scanlon, meanwhile, continues to ignore Henry's general creepiness and all the huge red flags flapping all around her.

 West Beverly High.
 Ahn-drea enters the newsroom as Brandon is welcoming Gil back.
 She tells Brandon she's glad she was wrong about Gil.
 Elsewhere in the newsroom, Kelly tells Dylan she was worried about his bad cough, but is glad he's getting over being sick.
 I am so looking forward to these kids finally hooking up.